 Sweeney Ridge Trail to Peterson Lake is a 9.5 mile moderately trafficked out and back trail located near Florence, Montana that features a river and is rated as difficult.
-The trail is primarily used for hiking and camping and is accessible from June until September.
+The trail is primarily used for hiking and camping and is best used from June until September.

 From Florence, MT drive south on Hwy 93 about 1.5 miles and turn right (west) onto Sweeney Creek Loop.
 Where the road turns left (south) after one mile, continue straight (west) for about 0.4 miles on gravel past residences to a junction.
 Turn right (north) onto FR 1315 following the signs to Sweeney Creek Ridge Trail.
 Drive nearly six miles to the end of the road.

 Great trail!!
 We ran most of it...
 Beautiful lake at the end!
 Really steep for the first 3km

 Wonderful hike.
 Good uphill slope, beautiful views of mountain ridges and the Bitteroot valley.
 Lake was very buggy.
 Beautiful forest.
 Waterfall and springs along the way.

 We backpacked in the five miles with my wife and five kids and had a great time.
 The elevation change is deceptive on the topo maps the lake is only 600 feet above your start point but careful observation will note the 1800 feet up and 1200 feet decent back to the lake.
 Beyond Peterson Lake are two more lakes about three miles further and worth the hike as well.